marbetschar/marco.betschart.name/blog/the-foundations-of-my-personal-knowledge-management-system.md

 _My reference archive is powered by [Zotero](https://www.zotero.org/)_

 The world of knowledge is constantly changing: Websites disappear, books may no longer be accessible.
 Therefore it is wise to store the reference material somewhere safe, so we can revisit it in the future.
-This is where the Reference Archive comes into play: It allows you to store a local snapshot of a website or archiving entire books in an organized way.
-Therefore the Reference Archive becomes your own, personal library.
+This is where the reference archive comes into play: It allows you to store a local snapshot of a website or archiving entire books in an organized way.
+Therefore the reference archive becomes your own, personal library.